Unless it's for an amount of money totally meaningless to you, or you can really handle your booze, playing drunken

 At the same time as he's telling the same jokes over again, he's making sophisticated high-EV plays with the only gambling he indulges in being coin-flip advertising plays.

-Even after drinking more than many do in a week, he's still sober enough to play very strong poker while appearing to be poker room.
+Even after drinking more than many do in a week, he's still sober enough to play very strong poker while appearing to be drunk.
 For this reason it isn't surprising that he's built himself a sizable stack.

 Delusions of Grandeur